Best Credit Cards for Bad Credit in 2025

 • Modest perks: Some cards in this category allow you to choose the design imprinted on your credit card from a limited selection.
 Virtually all offer $0 fraud protection and monthly reporting to each major credit bureau.

-• Slow credit line increases: It may take over a year to earn a credit line increase.
-Some cards in this group may completely prohibit higher credit lines.
+• Slow credit line increases: It may take over a year to earn a credit limit increase.
+Some cards in this group may completely prohibit credit limit increases.

 These cards are the most basic in the credit card universe.
 Generally, you’ll want to replace them with better cards when you boost your credit score above 600.